 All financial aid is first applied to a student's account to pay tuition, fees and bookstore charges.
-If you have financial aid remaining after your account has been paid in full, the remaining aid will be sent to you in the form of a refund check.
-Refund checks are based on the enrollment status you are in and attending at the time of disbursement.
-If you are currently enrolled and attending all of your credits at the time of disbursement, you will only receive one financial aid refund check.
-(Exception: see note at the end of this paragraph.)
+If you have financial aid remaining after your account has been paid in full, the remaining aid will be refunded to you.
+Refunds are based on the enrollment status you are in and attending at the time of disbursement.
+If you are currently enrolled and attending all of your credits at the time of disbursement, you will only receive one financial aid refund.
 If you have a late start class that changes your enrollment status, then you may have additional financial aid that will be disbursed once that class starts.

-Example: You are taking 12 credits fall term.
-You are currently in nine credits and the other three begin next month.
-Your first financial aid refund check is based on the nine credits (3⁄4 time) that you are currently in.
-When you begin your three credit class next month, it will bump you to 12 credits (full-time) and the remaining financial aid refund will be sent to you.
-Federal regulations stipulate that students must be enrolled and attending at least half-time (six credits in fall, six credits in spring, and five credits in summer) in order to receive federal loans.
+Example: You are attending nine credits at the beginning of the semester ad have a late start class (three credits) starting March 1.
+The nine credits (3/4 time) will allow 75% of your Federal Pell Grant to be applied to your tuition, fees and books.
+The class that begins March 1 will bring you to full-time status and allow the remaining 25% of your Federal Pell Grant to be applied to your account or refunded to you 10-14 days after the class begins.
+Federal regulations stipulate that students must be enrolled and attending at least half-time (six credits) in order to receive federal loans.
 Loans will not be applied or disbursed to a student until that student is registered and attending at least half-time.
 Therefore, if you have a late start class, your loan(s) will be withheld until your enrollment reaches half-time status.
 (Note: Federal regulations require that federal loans that are requested for only one term must be disbursed in two disbursements.)